VIDEO

 Stubby’s care team has a long list of favorite memories, though many have to do with the inspiration, hope and lessons that she provides to them, too.

 “I hope people see that if a manatee with health issues and no tail can find her calling in life, they can, too.
-The MRP is doing incredible work for the manatee population, and Stubby is a huge part of those efforts,” Ellsworth said.
+The Manatee Rescue and Rehabilitation Partnership is doing incredible work for the manatee population, and Stubby is a huge part of those efforts,” Ellsworth said.
 “Stubby has been through so much and has persevered through it all.
-She has played such an important role for so many animals, and she will never know the impact that she has had on the species.
-We have learned so much from her.
-She is a true gem.”
+She has played such an important role for so many animals, and she will never know the impact that she’s had on the species.”

 How can you aid in manatee conservation?

-For International Manatee Day, we invite you to take action to help protect manatees and other aquatic species.
-Here are some tips to help you get started:
+Want to help protect manatees and other aquatic specie?
+Check out these tips to get started:

 • Reducing the use of fertilizers in our lawns and gardens helps prevent the harmful algae blooms in the ocean that may harm many sea animals and the food they depend on.
 Avoiding the use of fertilizers can also help local plants and wildlife return to their native ranges and habitats.